 The choice of narration is a small point, but it colors the entire focus of both pieces of work.
 The Iliad is an overreaching tale that touches upon the arcs of several plot lines.

 The main plot line was the story of Achilles and his hubris.
 Another arc is the fate of Troy.
 The gods’ interference and involvement are other themes, as is the human characters’ efforts to circumvent their will and win the battles.

 Odysseus first appears in The Iliad when the Greek Palamedes remind him of his obligation under Tyndareus’ Oath.
 Following Odysseus’ own advice, the Spartan King, Tyndareus, made each of Helen’s suitors swear an oath.
 They would respect the union of Helen and the suitor she chose and pledge to defend the marriage.

 Knowing he would not return from the war for 20 years if he went, Odysseus attempted to pretend insanity.
 He hitched a goat and an ox together to his plow and sowed his fields with salt.
 Palamedes placed his infant son, Telemachus, in front of the plow, forcing Odysseus to reveal his sanity by turning aside.

 Odysseus plays an advisory role through most of the Trojan war.
 He is a skilled warrior but also a wise leader.
 When it was foretold that if Rhesus’ horses drank from the river Scamander, Troy would not be taken.
-Odysseus partnered with Diomedes to slip into the Trojan camp and kill the horses, preventing the prophecy’s realization.
+Odysseus, the Greek warrior, partnered with Diomedes, the Lord of War, to slip into the Trojan camp and kill the horses, preventing the prophecy’s realization.